Loginistaken/Snooty-Token/README.md

         return JSONResponse(content={"transaction": transaction})
     except Exception as e:
         return JSONResponse(status_code=500, content={"error": str(e)})

 # uvicorn app:app --reload
-Explanation:
-Environment Variables: The .env file is loaded using python-dotenv, so you don’t have to hard-code sensitive information in your script.
-FastAPI Setup: You have routes set up to:
-Retrieve token balance using the Infura API.
-Scrape data using BeautifulSoup from a URL.
-Deploy a contract (simplified example).
-Running the FastAPI app: To run the app, use uvicorn: bash
+bash
 Copy
 Edit
 uvicorn app:app --reload
-Next Steps:
-Make sure to install uvicorn if you haven’t already: bash
+bash
 Copy
 Edit
 pip install uvicorn
-bash
-Copy
-Edit
-pip install python-dotenv fastapi requests beautifulsoup4 This script integrates FastAPI with XML scraping, token balance retrieval, and Ethereum deployment.

 python
 Copy
 Edit